Basketball

 The five players on each side fall into five playing positions.
-The tallest player is usually the center, the second-tallest and strongest is the power forward, a slightly shorter but more agile player is the small forward, and the shortest players or the best ball handlers are the shooting guard and the point guard, who implement the coach's game plan by managing the execution of offensive and defensive plays (player positioning).
+The tallest player is typically the center, the second-tallest and strongest is the power forward.
+The small forward is a shorter, but very agile player.
+Lastly, the shortest players or the best ball handlers are the shooting guard and the point guard.
+These players implement the coach's game plan by managing the execution of offensive and defensive plays (player positioning).
 Informally, players may play three-on-three, two-on-two, and one-on-one.

 Invented in 1891 by Canadian-American gym teacher James Naismith in Springfield, Massachusetts, in the United States, basketball has evolved to become one of the world's most popular and widely viewed sports.
 The National Basketball Association (NBA) is the most significant professional basketball league in the world in terms of popularity, salaries, talent, and level of competition (drawing most of its talent from U.S. college basketball).
 Outside North America, the top clubs from national leagues qualify to continental championships such as the EuroLeague and the Basketball Champions League Americas.
 The FIBA Basketball World Cup and Men's Olympic Basketball Tournament are the major international events of the sport and attract top national teams from around the world.
 Each continent hosts regional competitions for national teams, like EuroBasket and FIBA AmeriCup.

 The FIBA Women's Basketball World Cup and women's Olympic basketball tournament feature top national teams from continental championships.
 The main North American league is the WNBA (NCAA Women's Division I Basketball Championship is also popular), whereas the strongest European clubs participate in the EuroLeague Women.

 History

 Early history

-A game similar to basketball is mentioned in a 1591 book published in Frankfurt am Main that reports on the lifestyles and customs of coastal North American residents, Wahrhafftige Abconterfaytung der Wilden (German; translates as Truthful Depictions of the Savages: "Among other things, a game of skill is described in which balls must be thrown against a target woven from twigs, mounted high on a pole.
+A game similar to basketball is mentioned in a 1591 book published in Frankfurt am Main that reports on the lifestyles and customs of coastal North American residents, Wahrhafftige Abconterfaytung der Wilden (German; translates as Truthful Depictions of the Savages): "Among other things, a game of skill is described in which balls must be thrown against a target woven from twigs, mounted high on a pole.
 There's a small reward for the player if the target is being hit."